department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/search/filter-enhancements_product-outline.md

 *After you've explored the problem and through testing / hypothesis have identified the ideal solution, write up one sentence describing the solution you'll be creating.*

 ## Problem Statement
 The GI Bill Beneficiaries using the Comparison Tool are lacking additional nuanced data points that would help them find schools and training institutions that are a best fit for their education needs and make better education decisions.
+Some of the challenges users face are as follows:
+   - When users search for schools based on on state alone,  branches of schools that are not in the same state are returned and this can be confusing to users.
+   - Users are unable to sort and filter using in-state/out-of-state, non-traditional semesters, etc.

 How might we include additional information within the Comparison Tool regarding unique institution attributes in order to provide more holistic information to GI Bill Beneficiaries that can inform their decisions about how to use their benefits?

+### Who & Why details from PI 7 session:
 Who: Schools & Training Institutions
 - OJT, Apprentiship to be included
 - Add schools/training institutions.
 They have an interest in how they are represented.